Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.7.5 =
+Fixed: Functioning of the plugin in case of creating a custom order status and setting it in automatic synchronization.

 = 1.7.4 =
 Fixed: Fixed carrier change when switching delivery country.